cedeo/wimtvpro-wordpress/README.txt

 * Fix disappearing shortcode on latest WP 4.5.2 release = 4.3.4 =
 * Analytics API endpoints fix
+= 5.0 =
+* New version redesigned to communicate with the new wimtv platform

 == Upgrade Notice ==
 Into version 2.0 added videos Playlist and Report.
 When you update insert again your wimtv user and password.